 Child Abduction: It is a crime to intentionally and maliciously take, entice, or conceal a minor from his or her legal guardian or parent when you do not have the right to custody.
 A parent whose legal custody rights are terminated by the court can be guilty of child abduction.
 [California Penal Code 278 PC]

 A conviction for kidnapping in California can have serious and life-changing consequences.
 If aggravating circumstances arise you can even face the potential of life in prison.
-Hiring an experienced San Diego kidnapping attorney is the best way to limit the severity of the consequences you face for a kidnapping conviction.
+Hiring an experienced kidnapping defense attorney San Diego is the best way to limit the severity of the consequences you face for a kidnapping conviction.

 For nearly two decades, Vikas Bajaj has successfully defended thousands of clients in the San Diego area against serious criminal charges.
 He will begin to defend you the moment you hire him, which limits the amount of time the prosecution has to build a case against you.
 His aggressive pre-investigative process allows him to undermine the prosecution’s case from the start, and often results in getting the charges against his clients reduced or dismissed.

 If you have been charged with kidnapping in California do not hesitate to contact his office.
-He offers a free consultation for your convenience.
 The sooner you hire an attorney to defend you, the sooner you can begin to fight to get your life back on track.